-30. Our Company's logo "Engineers & Contractors" is currently "accepted and advertised" and not fully registered with Registrar of Trademark; any infringement of our logo or failure to get it registered may adversely affect our Business.
+31. Our Company's logo "Engineers & Contractors" "is registered with Registrar of Trademark; any infringement of our logo may adversely affect our Business.
 Further, any kind of negative publicity or misuse of our logo could hamper our Goodwill and our future Growth Strategies could be adversely affected.